Twice Baked Sweet Potatoes

 • Also super delicious with grated parmesan on top…

 • I know the bread description is a little vague, but you probably won't find the 1 kg hunk of unsalted Tuscan bread in your local grocery store in the States.
 You want a bread with simple ingredients: flour, water, salt yeast, or at least as simple as possible.
 Enriched breads, or those made with milk/eggs/oil, aren't the kind of bread you want to use for this kind of recipe.
 Nor is the sliced sandwich bread with preservatives ideal.
-You could look for a good ciabatta, or, that bread labeled "Italian" at the grocery store could always make do.
+You could look for a good ciabatta, baguette, or other rustic bread.

 • If you find chunks of bread, particularly of crust, still present after the hour is up, and you can't seem to get them to break up, an immersion blender can be used in a pinch.
 It changes the texture a bit (makes it a bit creamier/pastier), which isn't ideal, but I have done this before and it was still very good!
 You may want to consider using a different kind of bread the next time.

-• You could also use chicken or beef broth, but vegetable seems to be most commonly called for in the Italian recipes I've seen.
+• You could also use chicken or beef broth, but vegetable seems to be most commonly called for in Italian recipes.

 • This freezes well for quick meals, simply bring to room temperature and heat before serving!